sunsided/RoboND-WhereAmI/README.md

 Building requires ROS Kinetic; you can try executing `./run_nvidia.sh` to drop into an X11 aware Docker container with NVIDIA GPU support.

-Here's a video of the bot when executing a plan:
+Here's a video of the bot when executing a plan.
+The overlaid white map is the local map, and the white arrows show the AMCL particles.
+As soon as the bot rotates, localization improves drastically:

 ![](.readme/automatic.webp)

-Here's a video of the bot being controlled manually through the legs of the table shown in the first GIF of this README:
+Here's a video of the bot being controlled via teleop through the legs of the table (shown in the first GIF of this README):

 ![](.readme/manual.webp)